 personnel should meet a level of performance determined by the Competent Authority.

-An assessment should provide evidence that VTS personnel can proficiently undertake the duties specified by the Competent Authority.
-This may take the form of an examination, simulation or individual on-the-job assessment.
+An assessment should provide evidence that VTS personnel can proficiently perform the duties specified by the Competent Authority.
+This may take the form of an written and/or practical assessment which may be conducted through simulation or other means such as individual on the job assessment..

 PART C - COURSE FRAMEWORK